Advices

 Recipes

-Sweeten a lemon juice drink with 1 drop of essential oil of thyme thymol diluted in a spoonful of honey.
+Sweeten a warm lemon juice with 1 drop of thyme essential oil and 1 drop of linalool thyme essential oil diluted in 1 teaspoon of honey.
+From 15 years of age.

 CULTIVATION AND PRODUCTION